MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   Strive for stateless applications, as much as possible.
 Reliably scaling state with new instances can add complexity.
 If you need to store application state, consider an external data store that can be scaled independently.
 Storing session state in memory can result in losing session state when there's a problem with the application or App Service.
 It also limits the possibility of spreading the load over other instances.
 >
 >   Regularly test your autoscaling rules.
 Simulate load scenarios to verify that your app scales as expected.
-Also log scaling events.
+Also log scaling events so you can troubleshoot issues that may arise and optimize your scaling strategy over time.
 >
 >   Azure App Service has a limitation on the number of instances within a plan, affecting reliable scaling.
 One strategy is to use identical deployment stamps, each running App Service Plan instance with its own endpoint.
 So, it's essential to front all stamps with an external load balancer to distribute traffic among them.
 For single region deployments, consider Azure Application Gateway (for multi regional, Azure Front Door is recommended).
 This approach is ideal for mission-critical applications where reliability is crucial.
 It's demonstrated in the [Mission-critical baseline with App Service](/azure/architecture/guide/networking/global-web-applications/mission-critical-app-service).
 >